-During the year, the Charter School received \$5,574,437 in Local Control Funding Formula (LCFF) which was 68% of total revenue.
+During the year, the Charter School received \$6,552,687 in Local Control Funding Formula (LCFF) which was 38% of total revenue.

-NOTE 11 - LOAN PAYABLE
+NOTE 9 - LOAN PAYABLE

-On January 23, 2019, the Charter School entered into a funding agreement for the use of Charter School's facilities with State Allocation Board and the California School Finance Authority (individually or collectively referred to as the "State").
+On April 26, 2023, the Charter School entered into a funding agreement for the use of Charter School's facilities with State Allocation Board and the California School Finance Authority (individually or collectively referred to as the "State").
 The State has provided as a grant funding for fifty percent of the approved costs for the facilities, and the Charter School is responsible for a Local Matching Share of the fifty percent.
-The loan repayment shall commence no later than one year after project occupancy (pursuant to Education Code Section 17078.57(a)(1)(D)), or 60 days after Board adoption of audit findings (pursuant to the School Facility Program (SFP) Section 1859.106.1.
-This loan was paid during the year.
+The loan repayment shall commence no later than one year after project occupancy (pursuant to Education Code Section 17078.57(a)(1)(D)), or 60 days after Board adoption of audit findings (pursuant to the School Facility Program (SFP) Section 1859.106) unless a repayment schedule has been established as provided by SFP Regulation Section 1859.106.1.
+The outstanding principal at June 30, 2023, was \$7,944,637.